MCB128: AI in Molecular Biology (Spring 2026)

 Dataset

 The collection of all data used to train the model.
 The training data usually includes the inputs for a number of examples.
-For some subset of the examples, we may also have lables used in [supervised training[(supervised-learning).
+For some subset of the examples, we may also have labels used in [supervised training[(supervised-learning).

 A dataset is usually divided into: training set, validation set and test set.